dabreinl/sentiment-analysis-with-huggingface-transformers/README.md

-# sentiment-analysis-with-huggingface-transformers
+# sentiment-analysis-with-huggingface-transformers 🤗

-This repository provides fine tuning of distilbert transformer on the emotions dataset containing tweets and labels **('sadness', 'joy', 'love', 'anger', 'fear', 'surprise')**.
+This repository provides fine tuning of distilbert transformer on the huggingface emotion dataset containing tweets and labels **('sadness', 'joy', 'love', 'anger', 'fear', 'surprise')**.

 The trained model is then served with a very simple frontend.